 David Callahan focuses on complex litigation in the areas of patent, trademark, trade secret, false advertising and unfair competition.
-IP Law and Business named David one of the "Top 50 Under 45" IP lawyers in the country; Law and Politics has listed him as an Illinois "Super Lawyer" since 2005; and Chambers and Partners named him to its Chambers USA, America's Leading Lawyers for Business 2011-2013 editions.
-Intellectual Asset Management magazine named him to the 2013 IAM Patent1000; LMG Life Sciences listed him as a "star" in its 2012 edition and he was listed in The International Who's Who of Business Lawyers 2011-2013 in the area of patents.
+BTI named him a "Client Service All-Star" in 2014; IP Law and Business named David one of the "Top 50 Under 45" IP lawyers in the country; Law and Politics has listed him as an Illinois "Super Lawyer" since 2005; and Chambers and Partners named him to its Chambers USA, America's Leading Lawyers for Business 2011-2013 editions.
+Intellectual Asset Management magazine named him to the 2013 IAM Patent1000; LMG Life Sciences listed him as a "star" in its 2012 edition and he was listed in The International Who's Who of Business Lawyers 2011-2014 in the area of patents.
 David has tried numerous bench and jury trials; and has argued many appeals before the Federal and Seventh Circuit Courts of Appeal.
-In patent matters, David has represented clients in a diverse range of technologies, including semiconductors, medical devices, abrasives, paper products, automotive products, business methods, cellular telephony, building products and agricultural equipment.
+In patent matters, David has represented clients in a diverse range of technologies, including semiconductors, medical devices, consumer products, abrasives, paper products, automotive products, business methods, cellular telephony, building products and agricultural equipment.

 David won summary judgment for Amazon.com in a case that received significant media attention, convincing the court that Amazon's "1-Click" feature did not infringe a competitor's patent.
 David tried a patent infringement case for Kubota Corporation against John Deere & Company that appeared in The Wall Street Journal article, "Jury Strikes Down Deere's Patent Claim Against Kubota Corp."
 The National Law Journal chose the Kubota win as one of the "Top 20 Defense Wins" of 2002.
 David's Lanham Act victory for his client, BCE Emergis, was covered in the article, "Court Rejects False Advertising Claim Brought by First Health Against 'Silent' PPO."